 Over my career, I’ve had the opportunity to get to know a number of CEO’s.
 The general perception in the market is that CEO’s of public companies are only focused on meeting the quarterly numbers.
-The following are 3 CEO’s I’ve had the opportunity to spend meaningful 1:1 time with and who “get it” when it comes to innovation.
+The following are 3 CEO’s who get innovation.
+How do I know?
+I’ve had the opportunity to spend meaningful 1:1 time with them and trust me — they “get it” when it comes to innovation.

 Jeffrey Katzenberg, CEO, DreamWorks Animation

 One of the biggest challenges for any CEO is the balance of risk and reward when it comes to innovation.
 In the case of Jeffrey, his perspective on risk is unique.
 During a recent event at the Computer History Museum where I was interviewing him on stage, his response to a questions I posed on risk was refreshing compared to most CEO’s.

 “In order for us to delight and surprise — and to exceed the expectations of our audience — the requirement is that we are original and unique.
 Original and unique equals risky.
 Risky equals failure – sometimes.
 We build into every aspect of our enterprise, including the movies, that we can fail and it won’t destroy the enterprise.
 It’s built into what we do, what we ask our artists to do, what we ask our filmmakers to do, what we ask our technologists to do — we ask them to build into what we do enough opportunity for failure that allows us to have enough opportunity to take risk that allows us to be unique and original.”